 Poe is a form of divination which is popular in Taiwan, particularly, in Taoist temples.
 The system involves asking a question and then throwing two ‘moon blocks’ on the ground.
 The position which the blocks land will give you your answer, which will typically be a simple yes or no.

 Kau Cim is a type of fortune-telling which originated in China and is popular in Buddhist and Taoist temples.
-Known as Chi Chi Sticks in the Western world, the method involves asking a question, drawing a Kau Cim stick from a tube and interpreting the meaning in relation to the question.
+Known as Chi Chi Sticks in the Western world, the method involves asking a question, drawing a Kau Cim stick from a tube and interpreting the meaning concerning the issue.

 Kau Cim sticks are wooden sticks which are housed in a tube.
-The sticks are inscribed with numbers and characters.
-All together there are 100 sticks, each with a different number, character and meaning.
-Depending on how the diviner reads them, the interpretation of each stick may be long or short.
+The rods are inscribed with numbers and characters.
+Altogether there are 100 sticks, each with a different number, character, and meaning.
+Depending on how the diviner reads them, the interpretation of each rod may be long or short.

 Kipper is a 36 card divination which originated in Germany.
-Although it is currently most popular in German speaking communities, in recent years it has began to be picked up by English speaking diviners.
+Although it is currently most popular in German-speaking communities, in recent years, it has begun to be picked up by English speaking diviners.

 Lenormand is a 36 card reading system which uses Lenormand cards.
-Like several other forms of Cartomancy, Lenormand began as a card game (Game of Hope) and developed into a form of divination.
+Like several other forms of Cartomancy, Lenormand began as a card game (Game of Hope) and developed into a kind of divination.

 Each Lenormand card depicts an object such as a clover, a ship or a fox.
-Each of these objects have symbolic meaning, for example, a clover represents luck and a fox symbolizes work, among other things.
-For a reading, the cards are combined together to form a meaning, so a fox and clover could be interpreted as representing good fortune at work.
+Each of these objects has symbolic meaning, for example, a clover represents luck, and a fox symbolizes work, among other things.
+For reading, the cards are combined to form definition, so a fox and clover could be interpreted as representing good fortune at work.

 Lenormand can be learned very quickly.
 Depending on your talents as a reader, you can get very detailed information from reading Lenormand cards and the system is excellent for giving predictive readings or readings where your client doesn't want to give too much away (if you read for others).
 I generally recommend that you learn Lenormand if you plan on readings lots of people but Tarot if you only intend on reading yourself.
 You can find out how to read Lenormand on this website.

 Libanomancy is divination using incense smoke.
 To practice this method, all that you must do is petition a spirit, light incense as an offering and interpret the movement of the smoke as a message from that spirit.
-Some diviners would even take the way which the insence has burned and the patterns in the ash left behind as significant.
+Some diviners would even take the way which the incense has burned, and the patterns in the ash left behind as significant.

 Lithomancy is the correct term for divination using stones.
-Although the term can apply to any type of stones, in modern divination it is usually reserved for divination using crystal tumbled stones such as amethyst and tiger’s eye.
+Although the term can apply to any rocks, in modern prophecy it is usually reserved for divination using crystal tumbled stones such as amethyst and tiger’s eye.

 The meaning of each crystal will correspond to your understanding of that crystal.
 So, amethyst might mean that you need to work on your spiritual development.
-A rose quartz could mean that you will soon find love.
+Rose quartz could say that you will soon find love.

 To practice Lithomancy, all that you need to do is put 10 or more crystals into a mojo bag, shake them up, ask a question then pull one out.
-The crystal which you draw will give you guidance or may symbolise a possible outcome.
+The crystal which you draw will guide you or may symbolize a possible outcome.

 Mahjong is a card game which is popular in China.
-As with playing cards, dominos and dice, Mahjong cards can be employed for divination.
+As with playing cards, dominoes and dice, Mahjong cards can be employed for divination.
 Traditionally, Mahjong is played (or read) using Mahjong tiles.
-However, in modern times it is possible to buy them in card form and this adds to its appeal for diviners.
+However, in modern times it is possible to buy them in card form, and this adds to its appeal for diviners.

 Mi Kayu Ura is a Japanese fortune-telling method which uses rice or beans and is traditionally performed 15 days after the new moon.

 Mirror Scrying, especially using black obsidian mirrors, is mainly associated with Mesoamerican culture.
-Prior to mirrors, scyers used bowls of water to divine the future but the use of water never went out of fashion.
-In fact, water was still being used as a form of divination by the Mayans and Aztecs when the Spanish invaded in the 1400’s.
+Before mirrors, scryers used bowls of water to divine the future, but the use of water never went out of fashion.
+Water was still being used as a form of divination by the Mayans and Aztecs when the Spanish invaded in the 1400’s.
 Mirrors and water hold the same symbolic meaning for many people from the region; that they act as portals to the spirit world.

 Moleosophy is a system of divination which assigns special significance to moles.
 The shape or body part which a mole appears is interpreted as symbolizing good fortune or bad luck in that area.
 For example, a mole on the face is often called a beauty spot or beauty mark because it is considered to be a sign of beauty.

-Birthmarks are also interpreted as part of Moleosophy and are said by diviners to be more noteworthy than regular birthmarks.
+Birthmarks are also interpreted as part of Moleosophy and are said by diviners to be more noteworthy than natural birthmarks.

 Necromancy is a method of divination which uses the spirits of the dead.
 Because there is usually some ritual component involved, Necromancy is also classed as a type of magic or witchcraft.

-Technically, one could argue that any type of spirit communication is Necromancy.
+Technically, one could argue that any spirit communication is Necromancy.
 Necromancy, therefore, has its roots in Paleolithic times.
-However, Necromancy is often distinguished from regular mediumship due to its ritualistic nature so they may or may not be as old as each other.
+However, Necromancy is often distinguished from natural mediumship due to its ritualistic nature so they may or may not be as old as each other.
 Necromancy is a feature in shamanism.

 Nephomancy is a method of divination which involves seeing shapes in clouds and then interpreting those shapes as being signs which are of spiritual significance.
-For example, you may see the shape of an anchor and take this as a message that your life is about to get more consistent.
+For example, you may know the form of an anchor and take this as a message that your life is about to get more consistent.

 Nggam is a Cameroonian method of divination which interprets the movement of crabs or spiders.
 While it is possible to come up with your own system and ‘rules’ using the movement of spiders or crabs, it is not true Nggam.
 Unless you’re willing to travel Cameroon to learn directly from the Mambila people, then practicing Nggam is going to be difficult.